 You should cycle through these four courses with your children, shifting them up to higher levels the next time (or even a third time) around.
 Selecting the activities and readings for a higher level each time keeps the material fresh and age-appropriate.

-The core components of each BiblioPlan course are the BiblioPlan Family Guide and either Remembering the Days (RTD) or the BiblioPlan Companion (BPC) as I explained previously.
+The core components of each BiblioPlan course are the BiblioPlan Family Guide and either Remembering the Days (RTD) or the BiblioPlan Companion (BPC), as I explained previously.
+These are available in printed books or as PDFs.
 RTDs and BPCs are similar to textbooks with readings, background information, biographical sketches, images, and maps.
-Neither RTDs or BPCs have questions or assignments since those are found in the other BiblioPlan resources.
+None of them have questions or assignments since those are found in the other BiblioPlan resources.
 Either the RTD or the BPC volume for the time period to be studied serves as your primary book for history content.
 Assignments for readings in both books are laid out in the weekly plans in the corresponding BiblioPlan Family Guide.

 Within each BiblioPlan Family Guide is a set of two-page, weekly lesson plans for 34 weeks.
 The lesson plans chart out which pages of which BiblioPlan resources are to be used on a three-day per week schedule.
 The schedule also has rows listing specific assignments for Bible reading, plus reading from optional history or Bible resources for the different age levels.

 The weekly lesson plan charts in the Family Guides also include lists of possible literature selections for four levels, family read-aloud recommendations, and writing assignments.
 Writing assignments are designated for three different levels: young writer, grammar, and logic levels.
 Writing assignments for the rhetoric level are in the Advanced Cool History books.
-Another section of the lesson plan charts lists optional hands-on activities using optional BiblioPlan products such as the Hands-on Maps, Discussion Guide, timeline work, coloring pages, and crafts.
-The last section on each week's lesson plan lists optional video and audio resources, specific cards from Veritas Press' and Classical Conversation's history card sets, and other supplemental books and resources such as Figures in Motion and History Pockets (activity books from Evan-Moor).
+Another section of the lesson plan lists hands-on activities using optional BiblioPlan products such as the Hands-on Maps, Discussion Guide, timeline work, coloring pages, and crafts.
+The last section of each week's lesson plan lists optional video and audio resources, specific cards from Veritas Press' and Classical Conversation's history card sets, and other supplemental books and resources such as the Famous Figures (movable figures) series and History Pockets series (activity books).

 The RTD volumes each have more than 350 pages and are written at about a fourth- and fifth-grade reading level.
 They provide more history content than you need for students in kindergarten through second grade.
 Each RTD volume focuses on two areas of history and clearly labels sections as to which is being covered.
 For instance, RTD: Ancient Days covers biblical history and world history.
 With young students, you might choose to use only biblical or only world history from that volume.
 In succeeding volumes, you can choose between church history, world history, and U.S. history.

-As students get older, they might need more content than is included in either RTD.
-For instance, both the RTD: Early Modern Days and RTD: Modern Days courses cover both world history and United States history, Nevertheless, you might want more coverage of one area or the other.
+As students get older, you might use more supplemental books for history coverage to expand upon what is included in RTD.
+For instance, both RTD: Early Modern Days and RTD: Modern Days cover world history and United States history, Nevertheless, you might want more coverage of one area or the other in a particular year.
 You also might want to add the study of your state's history.